-FTC disclosure tour-de-force here.
-Updated Dec 16, 2021, this article contains one or more maps ...
+Behold our FTC disclosure masterpiece here.
+Updated Dec 4, 2025, this article contains one or more maps ...

 Starved Rock Can Satisfy Your Appetite

 One of the detriments to living in Chicago can also be a benefit.
-Aside from riding the beautiful Sheridan Road along the lakefront, you accept that an hour of slabbing the expressway is required to find good roads.
+Aside from riding the beautiful Sheridan Road along the lakefront, accept that you'll need to slab the expressway for an hour to reach good roads.
 Highways can replace expressways but then suburban congestion usually increases the time it takes to get to roads worth riding.
 Yes, this sucks ... a waste of time that contributes to squared tires, etc. but it does have some benefits.
 Once you surrender to the hour in transit to better riding, there are upsides.
 One of which is the route to Starved Rock.

-I usually make a pit stop upon exiting the expressway to fuel bike and body.
+I usually make a pit stop upon exiting the expressway to fuel the bike and body.
 I've always liked the stark contrast of the before and after.
 I tuck away the I-pass, turn off the podcast and focus on the rural roads and surroundings.
-I'm promptly enveloped in a different kind of lifestyle as well as roads.
-It allows me to ride my bike the way it was intended.
+A different kind of lifestyle, along with different roads, promptly envelops me.
+It lets me ride my bike the way its designers intended it to be ridden.

 Riding South, A Twisty Payoff

-Sometimes, especially between seasons, the weather is not so conducive up North but may be more compelling to the South.
-There are many things to factor in the decision at times like this such as, temperature, wind, flooding and other road conditions such as residual salt/sand.
+Sometimes, especially between seasons, the weather is not so conducive up North but may be more compelling to the south.
+There are many things to factor in the decision at times like this, such as temperature, wind, flooding and other road conditions such as residual salt/sand.
 Sometimes, south is the way to travel to avoid the gusts, gain some degrees of temp or miss the rain.
-I don't day trip south often but when I do it's got to be Starved Rock.
+I don't day trip south often but when I do, I choose Starved Rock.

 Our Starved Rock Motorcycle Map

 All hail technology!
-I changed it once and tweaked it a few times and came up with this.
+I changed it once, tweaked it a few times and came up with this.
 There are always options and everyone has their preferences.
 I do sometimes call an audible but this route is fun, scenic and reliable.
 There's just enough opportunity for technical riding.
-Criteria must be met when I ride or I have to go back the next day and get what I missed.
+I set criteria for each ride and if I miss any, I go back the next day to get them.
 If I'm in Lower Kettle Moraine and don't hit Waterville Road, you can be sure I'll leave work early the next day and return.

-It's like an itch that will persist until scratched.
+It's like an itch that persists until you scratch it.

 That being said, this Starved Rock route keeps the itching at bay, at least until next week.
-The only real twisties are on Route 71 in the park and I highly recommend you do whatever you must to make sure you're not stuck behind a slow roller there.
+The only real twisties are on Route 71 in the park and I strongly recommend doing whatever it takes to avoid getting stuck behind a slow roller there.
 There are plenty of nice sweepers, interesting and breathtaking scenery and cool little towns to stop in along the route.

 It's always good to take in the rural eye candy between each town.